 Celebrating 100 days of school has turned into a big event in classrooms across the world!
 And… why not?
-The day provides a great way for primary teachers to celebrate a variety of mathematical concepts using the number 100 and to add a bit more fun to what can be a rather dreary part of the year in many parts of the country.
+Marking the 100th Day of School provides a great way for elementary teachers to celebrate a variety of mathematical concepts using the number 100 and to add a bit more fun to what can be a rather dreary part of the year in many parts of the country.

 100 Days of School Tracker Classroom Poster

 When you’re nearing the 100th Day of School on the calendar, a quick activity that will take almost no time out of the school day is tracking the number of days that have passed and calculating how many days are left until you hit 100.

 You can download our printable 100 Days of School Tracker poster and include it in your morning routine, or use popsicle sticks to keep track of the days and teach students about bundling the sticks together once they get to ten.
 This is a fantastic way to introduce the concept of place value to your students.